Hey Lovelies, Kim here, founder of HB!

 Not much of a blog writer but as I was scrolling through my camera roll last night reminiscing about my 2022 trips I realised I hadn’t written a post here and I defo came across some little gems worth sharing.

-Visited Rome (and actually Italy) for the first time in September last year.
-Weather was great for the time of year and actually at times felt a little hot to be traipsing around the city especially since I’m more of a beach babe than a city stroller but I have to say it was really lovely and the fact that my next stop was Sardinia made it more bearable.
+Visited Rome (and Italy) for the first time in September last year.
+Weather was great for the time of year but at times felt a little hot to be walking around the city especially since I’m more of a beach babe than a city stroller but I have to say it was really lovely and knowing my next stop was Sardinia made it more bearable.

 My forte is more designing than writing so I'll get straight to it with some bullet points below.
 I'm GF hence the references but have to say all the GF spots I visited were delish and I'd recommend whether you are or not!